RespiraWorks/Ventilator/software/gui/README.md

 ## Building the GUI

 You may want to build and run the GUI application natively, either on your primary machine or on the *RPi*.
-Most recently, we have been building and testing on the [Ubuntu MATE](https://ubuntu-mate.org/download/arm64/focal/) distribution, more specifically `20.04.3 Focal Fossa` release.
+Most recently, we have been building and testing on the [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit) distribution, more specifically `v11 Bullseye 64 bits (January 28th 2022)` release ([download link](https://downloads.raspberrypi.org/raspios_arm64/images/raspios_arm64-2022-01-28/2022-01-28-raspios-bullseye-arm64.zip)).

 The [gui.sh](gui.sh) script does almost everything you need:
 * installs dependencies